jabirali/geneus/README.md

    which is used for one-dimensional interpolation.

-The first is available under a mixture open-source licences, as indicated in the source files themselves.
+The first is available under a mixture open-source licences, as indicated in the source files.
 The latter two are available under the BSD and LGPL licences, respectively.
 Their sources are located under `src/external/`.

 For more information, see the